FabianFox/Webscraping-FAU-Slides/README.md

 # Webscraping-FAU-Slides
-Slides for the workshop 'Web scrapring with R'
+Slides for the workshop 'Web scraping with R'